Clustering under Perturbation Resilience: -Perturbation Resilience for Center-based Objectives

-In this section we show that, for $\alpha \geq 1+\sqrt{2}$, if the clustering instance is $\alpha$-perturbation resilient for the $k$-median clustering problem, then we can in polynomial time find the optimal $k$-median clustering.
+In this section we show that, for $\alpha \geq 1+\sqrt{2}$, if the clustering instance is $\alpha$-perturbation resilient for center-based objectives, then we can in polynomial time find the optimal clustering.
 This improves on the $\alpha \ge 3$ bound of~\cite{ABS10} and stands in sharp contrast to the NP-Hardness results on worst-case instances.
-Our algorithm succeeds for an even weaker property, the $\alpha$-center stability, introduced in~\cite{ABS10}.
+Our algorithm succeeds for an even weaker property, the $\alpha$-center proximity, introduced in~\cite{ABS10}.